manorrock/azure-examples/servicebus/send-jms-message/README.md

-# Receive a message from an Azure Service Bus Queue
+# Send a JMS message to an Azure Service Bus Queue

 ## Prerequisites